-After the hike, we went back to the boat and drove to one of the pink beaches to swim and relax.
+After the hike, we returned to the boat and drove to one of the pink beaches to swim and relax.
 It was such a fantastic experience to see a pink beach finally.
 And yes, they are really pink!
 We asked us this many times before.
-The pink color of the beach comes from tiny pieces of the red coral in the sand.
+The pink color of the beach comes from tiny pieces of red coral in the sand.
 But sadly, the pink color is getting less.
 This happens because of coral bleaching, which is happening due to global warming and pollution of the ocean.
-This place showed us once more why we want to do our best and fight for our beautiful planet because we really wish that this paradise will last forever.
+This place showed us again why we want to do our best and fight for our beautiful planet: we really wish this paradise would last forever.

-After lunch on the boat, we went to Rinca Island to visit the Komodo Dragons.
-The biggest lizard on the planet.
+After lunch on the boat, we went to Rinca Island to visit the Komodo Dragons — the most giant lizard on the planet.
 One bite of a Komodo Dragon is deadly for a human.
-This is because the Komodo Dragons eat their prey only after the meat is rotten, and this leads to that they have bacteria in their mouth, which is that strong that it kills humans very fast.
-Fortunately today there is a medicine which can help, but it has to be taken quickly.
-But don’t worry, you will visit this Island with a very well educated and experienced guide.
+This is because the Komodo Dragons eat their prey only after the meat is rotten, and this leads to bacteria in their mouth, which is so strong that it kills humans very fast.
+Fortunately, today, there is a medicine that can help, but it has to be taken quickly.
+But don’t worry; you will visit this Island with a very well educated and experienced guide.
 It was exciting to see the world’s biggest lizard.

 Just after a beautiful sunset on the boat, we stopped next to Kalong Island, where we experienced one of the most magical moments ever.
 The sky was full of bats flying above us.
 Strictly speaking, they are one of the world’s biggest flying foxes.

-On the morning of our third day, we went to some fantastic snorkeling points again as every day of the trip.
+On the morning of our third day, we again went to some fantastic snorkeling points, as on every day of the trip.
 We loved to spend so much time in the ocean.
-We have seen more beautiful fishes than ever before and all kinds of colors of corals from red to green and even blue ones.
+We have seen more beautiful fishes than ever before and all kinds of colors of corals, from red to green and even blue.